Patient transport service

 - income based job seekers allowance

-When arriving for your appointment, let the reception staff know you want to claim back transport fares.
+Please let the reception staff know you want to claim back transport fares when you arrive for your appointment.
 They can fill out the right form for you.

-To reclaim the money, take the completed form, with proof of your travel costs to the cashier's office.
+To reclaim the money, take the completed form and proof of your travel costs to the cashier's office.
 You can find this at St Thomas' Hospital, on the ground floor, North Wing corridor (opposite the hairdresser).

 Claiming back congestion charge payments

-Evelina London is located in the congestion charging zone, but you may be eligible to claim back your congestion charge if your child:
+Evelina London is located in the congestion charge zone, but you may be eligible to claim back your congestion charge if your child:

-If they are, you will need to provide your congestion charge receipt or receipt number, and the registration number of the vehicle that you travelled in to your appointment.
+If they are, you'll need to provide your congestion charge receipt or receipt number, and the registration number of the vehicle that you travelled in to your appointment.

 A travel claim form will be completed and signed by your doctor, nurse or other health professional.
-You will then be able to claim the charge back via our cashier's office.
+You'll then be able to claim the charge back at our cashier's office.
 You can find this at St Thomas' Hospital, on the ground floor, North Wing corridor (opposite the hairdresser).